The frontend is written in JavaScript and is split into two files:

 are created by the server.

-First, create a ServerConnection
+Create a ServerConnection

 and set up all the